conventional-commits/conventionalcommits.org/content/next/index.md

 ## Tooling for Conventional Commits

 * [fastlane-plugin](https://github.com/xotahal/fastlane-plugin-semantic_release): follows the specification to manage versions and generate a changelog automatically
+* [commitizen/cz-cli](https://github.com/commitizen/cz-cli): A Node.js tool to create commit messages following the _Conventional Commit_ specs.
+* [Woile/commitizen](https://github.com/Woile/commitizen): A tool written in Python to create commiting rules for projects, auto bump versions and auto changelog generation.
-* [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): a tool built to create commit messages following the Conventional Commit specs.
+* [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): A PHP tool built to create commit messages following the _Conventional Commit_ specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.